Fluttrr/Anime-Auto-Renamer/README.md

 For every found folder it then scans for information you might want to have in a formatted file name, lets you check/edit it and then renames all files.
 It also organizes the whole folder, moving e.g. OVAs into an "/Extras/OVA" folder.
 I plan to make this optional later.
 You can customize the naming patterns in the provided config, as well as some other things.
 It also works fine for regular shows.
+It currently does not support preserving individual episode names.

 # Usage
 **PLEASE READ THE LIST OF BUGS BEFORE USING THIS!**
 Make sure to look through the config.properties file before usage to see if you are happy with the formatting.
+Also keep in mind any individual episode names will be discarded.

 **Any OS:**
 For this you need python installed (3.11.2 and up).